Menu

 Please share and socialize with your fellow members at our monthly meetings by bringing some type of finger food for the refreshment table.

-For the November Meeting we are asking members whose last names begin with "O" through "Z" to bring something that would serve 10-12 people.
+For February Meeting we are asking members whose last names begin with "H" through "N" to bring something that would serve 10-12 people.

 TCSS Meeting Refreshments